A NEW PB. A ONCE-IN-A-LIFETIME ACHIEVEMENT. SUPPORTING YOUR FAVORITE CAUSE.

 It breaks your race into even splits and works out your target time for each mile.
 For example, if you want to complete a marathon in four hours, you should be running roughly nine-minute miles.

 INJURY PREVENTION AND RECOVERY TIPS

-If you’ve been running intensely for > 60 min, aim to consume 1g of carbohydrate per kg of your body mass within the first 60 minutes post exercise.
-Continue to eat carbohydrate every 2 hours for up to 6 hours post-exercise.
+2. Consume carbohydrate If you’ve been running intensely for > 60 min, aim to consume around 1g of carbohydrate per kg of your body mass within the 4 to 6 hours post exercise.

-Aim to consume 20g protein within the first 60 min post exercise.
+3. Be sure not to overlook the recovery period Aim to consume 15-25g protein 0-2 hours post exercise.
 Excellent food choices include a low fat chocolate milk shake, chicken sandwich, tuna or cheese with a jacket potato, baked beans on toast.